rubrikinc/terraform-provider-polaris/docs/resources/azure_cloud_cluster.md

 - `network_resource_group` (String) Azure resource group name for network resources.
 Changing this forces a new resource to be created.
 - `network_security_group` (String) Azure network security group name.
 Changing this forces a new resource to be created.
 - `network_security_resource_group` (String) Azure resource group name for the network security group.
 Changing this forces a new resource to be created.
 - `region` (String) Azure region to deploy the cluster in.
-Changing this forces a new resource to be created.
+The format should be the native Azure format, e.g. `eastus`, `westus`, etc. Changing this forces a new resource to be created.
 - `resource_group_name` (String) Azure resource group name where the cluster will be deployed.
 Changing this forces a new resource to be created.
-- `storage_account_name_prefix` (String) Azure storage account name for the cluster.
+- `storage_account_name` (String) Azure storage account name for the cluster.
 Changing this forces a new resource to be created.
 - `subnet` (String) Azure subnet name for the cluster nodes.
 Changing this forces a new resource to be created.
 - `user_assigned_managed_identity_name` (String) Name of the user-assigned managed identity.
 Changing this forces a new resource to be created.
 - `vnet` (String) Azure virtual network name.
 Changing this forces a new resource to be created.